aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 ### 5.2 Tar Level Data

-This section describe how to upload DICOM studies and how to start and monitor mri_upload processes.
+This section describe how to upload DICOM studies and how to start and monitor `mri_upload` processes.

-Dicoms that have been successfuly uploaded and processed can be downloaded with the following `GET` request:
+DICOM studies that have been successfully uploaded and processed can be downloaded with the following `GET` request:

 ```